Stuck in the Suburbs: Production

 The film was mostly shot on several locations throughout the Greater New Orleans Area, in particular St. Tammany Parish.
 The school scenes were filmed in the atrium, front steps, and the courtyard of Ben Franklin High School in the Lakefront area.
 Lockers were temporarily moved into the atrium to give the appearance of a hallway, and door frames were painted with temporary red paint.

 The music video for "Make a Wish" was filmed in Carousel Gardens Amusement Park in New Orleans.
 The other video for "More Than Me" is filmed at the Piazza d'Italia in Downtown New Orleans.

 The "Old House" from the film is actually the Otis House from Fairview-Riverside State Park in Madisonville on the Northshore.
 The house was aged for production, but restored to its actual appearance at the end of the film.
 The Otis House was originally built in the 1880s, has been on the National Register of Historic Places since 1998, and it actually is located near the expanding suburb of Mandeville.
 When Brittany is riding through the suburbs on her bike she is actually riding through Lafreniere Park.

 Reception and ratings

 The film received 3.7 million viewers at its TV premiere, including top rankings in the time period in the kids 6–11 and 9–14 demographics.

 Soundtrack

-Walt Disney Records released a soundtrack for the album to promote the television movie with the original movie promotional poster.
-The songs below are included in the first edition of the soundtrack: Taran Killam who played Jordan Cahill confirmed on social media that he did not sing in the film.
-Singer and actor Drew Seeley (who had a brief role in the film) sang in place of Killam.
-Seeley also sang for Zac Efron 2 years later for High School Musical.